 Here are two examples of projects that closed in 2023.
 Both were funded by our partner GIZ:

 The GIZ-funded project in Maharashtra promoted environmental and socially sustainable agriculture practices among approximately 200,000 farmers.
 The project led to higher yield and income, and enhanced connectivity to markets.
 Phase II of the project had a special focus on improving gender equality and addressing child labour within the farming community.
-Our field facilitators delivered gender sensitisation training to both men and women farmers, fostering an understanding of the different roles, experiences, and expectations associated with women in cotton, challenging stereotypes and gender-based discrimination.
+Our field facilitators delivered gender sensitisation training to both men and women farmers, fostering an understanding about the different roles, experiences, and expectations associated with women in cotton, challenging stereotypes and gender-based discrimination.
 Women farmers also benefitted from joining self-help groups and farmer producer organisations, where they received support and guidance with marketing their cotton and additional livelihood activities.

 H&M: Regenerative Agriculture in Warangal District, Telangana, India (2023-2026)

-In collaboration with WWF India and H&M Group, we are supporting 7,000 farmers to adopt regenerative practices to improve the soil health and carbon sequestration properties of their land.
+In collaboration with WWF India and H&M Group, we are supporting 7’000 farmers to adopt regenerative practices to improve the soil health and carbon sequestration properties of their land.
 We are promoting practices like:

 - Minimum to no tillage

-- Organic manure and composting
+- Organic manure

-- Natural resource conservation
+- Natural Resource Conservation

 - Use of bio-pesticides